 The research was carried out in part at the Jet Propulsion Laboratory, California Institute of Technology, under a contract with the National Aeronautics and Space Administration. ©2011 California Institute of Technology.
+Additionally, this research was carried out in part under the NASA Space Technology Research Fellowship, NASA Grant #NNX11AM84H.
 Government sponsorship acknowledged.
-Figure 1a has been provided by Insu Chang.
-Additional thanks to Austin Nicholas, Milan Mandic, and Marco Quadrelli for constructive comments.
+Additional thanks to Insu Chang, Austin Nicholas, Milan Mandic, and Marco Quadrelli for constructive comments.